 Only few of us have enough time or interest to use every single social media channel available to us.
 As a usual fact, many of us pick a few popular sites that generally seem to have the most traffic, and spend most of our time and efforts on these sites only to the best of our ability.

 Viewing the metrics, it makes sense to select Facebook over Pinterest.
-The vital stats from 2014 suggest that Facebook’s 1.28 billion monthly active users totally overrule the Pinterest’s meager 40 million.
-Of course, looking at the sheer numbers, Pinterest don’t seem like a good investment.
+The vital stats from 2014 suggest that Facebook’s 1.28 billion monthly active users totally overrule Pinterest’s meagre 40 million.
+Of course, looking at the sheer numbers, Pinterest doesn’t seem like a good investment.
 However, if you dive deep into the metrics, you can find extremely surprising facts that may change your mind about using Pinterest.

 Pinterest is truly a site for women.
-According to a recent research, 80% of the Pinterest users are female, and 92% of all the pins (on Pinterest) are made by women.
-You can’t possibly ignore these facts, especially if you are selling women based products.
+According to recent research, 80% of Pinterest users are female, and 92% of all the pins (on Pinterest) are made by women.
+You can’t possibly ignore these facts, especially if you are selling women-based products.
 Sure, women also enjoy other social media marketing platforms, and they might possibly be very active on those sites too.
-But if you need to reach out to women and you are not using Pinterest, it’s very clear that you could be missing out on a potential class of audience.
+But if you need to reach out to women and you are not using Pinterest, it’s very clear that you could be missing out on a potential class audience.

-On Pinterest, however, the things are different.
-While the best time to post on Facebook is between 6am and 8am, Monday to Friday; the best time to post on Pinterest is Saturday morning.
+On Pinterest, however, things are different.
+While the best time to post on Facebook is between 6 am and 8 am, Monday to Friday; the best time to post on Pinterest is Saturday morning.

 If you have got a nice image, consider your post is more than halfway complete.
 However, there are certain types of content that especially seem sticky on Pinterest.
 So, if you are working in these particular sectors or you are dealing with keywords that anyhow intersect these topics, Pinterest is perhaps the best option to go for.